 “So the eye tracker is measuring the eye movements.
 Like all video-based eye trackers, we’re monitoring the eye by the reflection of an infrared LED off the cornea, plus the movement of the pupil.
 So it’s kind of standard technology,” Port says.
 “We’re simultaneously measuring balance with a Wii balance board, and then what we have is a battery of classic Neurology of Eye Movement exams.
 So we have two smooth pursuit tests, two saccade tests, and an optokinetic response test.”

 At the beginning of the season, before a sport starts, Dr. Port’s lab gathers data on athletes while they’re healthy.
 It’s a method called “baseline testing,” which ensures researchers have accurate information of an athlete before a possible injury.

 “And then if they were to get injured, we remeasure their eye movements to see if they have been affected,” Port says.

 Port’s team has gathered baselines from 1500 athletes and performed eye tracker testing with more than 100 athletes with confirmed concussions.

 Some of that data comes from Bloomington High School North, where Athletic trainers from the school are praising the lab’s efforts.

-“What it’s really given me is a lot of hope,” says Head Athletic Director Orlin Watson.
+“What it’s really given me is a lot of hope,” says Head Athletic Trainer Orlin Watson.
 “What we’ve known when I first came out to what we know now is extremely different.
 This eye tracking would give us the ability to give another piece of objective data that we currently don’t have.”

-As parents consider whether to let their kids play sports at the youth level, Port says it’s important to weigh the pros and cons
+As parents consider whether to let their kids play sports at the youth level, Port says it’s important to weigh the pros and cons.